Colocation from In-House to Remote Data Centers

 • Depending on your method of accounting, it would be advantageous to show your servers as fixed assets on your balance sheet, and if you’re using the accrual method, you can factor in depreciation.

-Collocation has become an extremely cost-effective solution – both in terms of housing your servers in a physically secure environment and in reducing payroll expenses for in-house IT staff.
+– both in terms of housing your servers in a physically secure environment and in reducing payroll expenses for in-house IT staff.

 We only use enterprise-class hardware in our dedicated servers and offer a four (4) hour hardware replacement.
 Throw in IPMI for remote management, support for public and private networks, free operating system (OS) re-installs, and SATA, SAS & SSD (including NVMe) storage.
 Call 1-877-477-9454 or contact us.
-We’re here to help.
+For everything from gaming servers to cheap dedicated servers, we’re here to help.

 Leave a Reply